ionic-team/ionic-framework/core/src/components/title/usage/javascript.md

 </ion-content>
 ```

 In the example above, notice there are two `ion-header` elements.
 The first `ion-header` represents the "collapsed" state of your collapsible header, and the second `ion-header` represents the "expanded" state of your collapsible header.
-Notice that the second `ion-header` must have `effect="collapse"` and must exist within `ion-content`.
+Notice that the second `ion-header` must have `collapse="sticky"` and must exist within `ion-content`.
 Additionally, in order to get the large title styling, `ion-title` must have `size="large"`.

 ```html
 <ion-header>